splashbit-projects/brandedify/src/lib/policies/terms-and-conditions.md

 ## Understanding and Accepting Our Policies

 1. Welcome to Brandedify (“Company,” “we,” “us,” “our”), a brand owned and operated by Brandora PTE.
-LTD, a company registered at 133 New Bridge Road, #08-01, Chinatown Point, Singapore 059413, with registration number 202449312C, and Veltrix Global LTD, registered at Silverstream House, Fitzroy Street, Fitzrovia, London, United Kingdom, W1T 6EB, with registration number 16114936.
+LTD, a company registered at 133 New Bridge Road, #08-01, Chinatown Point, Singapore 059413, with registration number 202449312C.
 2. We provide services through the website [https://brandedify.com](https://brandedify.com/) (the “Site”) and related services or products referencing these terms (collectively, the “Services”).
 3. By using our Services, you agree to these Legal Terms.
 If you do not agree, please discontinue use immediately.
 4. We may periodically update these Terms.
 The “Last Updated” date indicates the latest revision.
 Continued use of our Services signifies your acceptance of any updates.